 Why we are engaging with Highland Council (Highland)

-We are engaging with Highland about its services for people who are homeless and its sites for Gypsy/Travellers.
+We are engaging with Highland about its services for people who are homeless, its sites for Gypsy/Travellers and tenant and resident safety.

 What Highland must do